IVSoftware/six-up-xps-page/README.md

 ~~~
 ___

-Now we just need a reusable way to display one of these records, the data template named `PrintTemplate`, which can be put into App.xaml so that it's visible to all.
-If we want to have a linear `listbox10` we can use the data template to popolate it.
+Now we just need a reusable way to display one of these records, the data template named `PrintTemplate`, which can be put into **App.xaml** so that it's visible to all.
+If we want to have a linear `listbox10` we can use the data template to populate it.
 If you want 6-up on a page for a print preview, we can use the data template to populate it.

 **Data Template**